Bellese/angular-design-system/README.md

 add an output for `(closeModal)` = This will track when the modal closes.

-After you have this setup include a <ng-container> inside the <app-modal-shell> and add whatever you want here.
-This will be the body of the modal.
+After you have this setup you have options to build the modal

-Optionally you can add extra buttons on the modal for this you will need to also add a `span` inside the `app-modal-shell` add this beneath, NOT INSIDE, the `ng-container`.
-Inside the span you can add any buttons you wish, you can even add `app-modal` to open a confirmation modal if you so choose.
+`headerTemplate`: Modal header
+`bodyTemplate`: Modal Body
+`footerTemplate`: Modal Footer

+These templates can be referenced through Angular's template syntax.

+ ex: <ng-template #headerTemplate let-modalHeader="modalHeader">

 In the TS file be sure to add inputs for modalTitle, modalData, and modalCount.
 And an output for closeModal;

 Everything is handled automatically once you provide these input and outputs.
 Matter of fact the only one you are directly interacting with is modalData.
 And this is the data you need to make you modal body interactive.
 You should have a solid understand of how this works already.

 Once you bundle this up you are good to go.
 Make sure you add this component as an entry component inside your app.module.ts.